Rev Jack's sermon is available on video RIGHT HERE.

 Also, the faithful centurion and the man whose son was sick had this tremendous faith.
 The faith of all of these, in particular the ruler whose daughter died was truly strong.
 Christ recognizes this man’s faith and rewards with the girl’s resurrection.
 Quite a surprise for those who had just laughed and scorned him, basically telling him “That is impossible, you can’t raise the girl from the dead.”

-He proved them wrong.
+As always, Jesus proved the naysayers wrong..
 He gave a very practical demonstration that much is denied men, but though God all things are possible.
 But, we need the faith of the woman, the faith of the ruler and the faith of the centurion.
+Jesus showed us that if we do indeed have the great faith of those people, there is not a lot that we cannot do.
+He is showing us that faith is a key corner stone to following Him.
 We must follow Him and the plan He laid out for us.
 We have to be willing to listen and be ready to follow Him.
 In time, we shall too have an amazing reward, through our faith and we shall be in a “new birth of freedom” from otherwise certain death.
 We can do things thought impossible, if we put our trust in Him, as I have aforementioned.

 Jesus’s miracles were all about actions, not just in word, but in deed.
 He did both, as we must also.
 If we only talk the talk, but do not walk our talk, then our words mean nothing.
 If we walk the walk also, our words have weight, meaning, as we become men and women of the Word.
 I say of the Word and not like the old saying, he is a man of his word.
 For we want to become a Man/Woman of His Word, not our word!
 If we go by His Word, we can never go wrong.
 We always seem to go on our word and that is where we get into trouble.
 It is action not just diction which counts.
 The two can go together, but in the end, actions speak louder than words.

-Following this theme of words and action as today is Veteran’s Day, I realized God has used godly men for our freedom to be kept, by laying down their lives for ours.
-No greater love could be found in the world, then those men who died in the American Revolution, the War of 1812, the Mexican-American War, the Civil War, the Spanish American War, World War I, the Pacific and the European theatres of World War II, Korea, Vietnam, the Cold War, Desert 1 and 2, Afghanistan and countless dirty little wars where the freedom of our country and that others was threatened.
+Following this theme of words and action as Thursday was Veteran’s Day, I realized God has used godly men for our freedom to be kept, by laying down their lives for ours.
+No greater love could be found in the world, then those men who died in the American Revolution, the War of 1812, the Mexican-American War, the Civil War, the Spanish American War, World War I, the Pacific and the European theatres of World War II, Korea, Vietnam, the Cold War, Desert 1 and 2, Afghanistan and countless dirty little wars where the freedom of our country and those of others was threatened.
+These men lived out their lives for their country in the form of actions.
+No greater love exists than the man who lays down his life for his friends, which so many of our fallen veterans have and in doing so have followed Christ’s actions in an exemplary manner.
+They showed us they not only talked the talk about serving but they walked the walk as well.

 Through a sense of godliness, these men went to battle on our behalf, as Christ battled Satan on our behalf.
 These men did not just go into battle with the godliness, they prayed hard for them, they prayed for each minute just to stay alive, especially in the hellholes of the Pacific and the European theaters.
 The danger they faced were far more perilous than the ones we face today.
 We overcame the enemy, not only because of our superior tactics, but we had men ready and willing to take the enemy on and do our best to prevail, and who followed God.